 So the ratio of the mass of the tray to the mass of the base in 3 : 1.

 For feeding systems with higher amplitudes, ratios of up to 8 : 1 can be required.

 Feeder Control Systems

-As a vibrating feeder is a relatively simple piece of equipment, the controls requirements are small.
+As a vibrating feeder is a relatively simple piece of equipment, the control requirements are small.